httpwg/wg-materials/ietf116/minutes.md

 Lucas Pardue: Of the possible options here, I think we just change 7838bis draft.

-Eric Kinnear: Second what lucas said.
+Eric Kinnear: Second what Lucas said.

 Eric Rosenberg: Eager to implement this.